-The generic <mgmtObj> mappings described in clause 5.4.1 shall apply, and no specific mapping is necessary.
+The generic <mgmtObj> mappings described in clause 6.4.1 shall apply, and no specific mapping is necessary.

-In addition to the status code mapping for the <mgmtObj> CRUD Operations, no [eventLog] specific status codes are defined in [6].
+In addition to the status code mapping for the <mgmtObj> CRUD Operations, no [eventLog] specific status codes are defined in [OMA DiagMon].

-5.5 DM Server Interactions
+6.5 DM Server Interactions